mako-framework/docs/06_learn_more/00_authentication.md

 	$user->save();

 > You should always generate a new token when a user updates his or her password!
-Remember to create a new session using the ```forceLogin``` method to prevent the user from getting logged out on the next pageload.

 --------------------------------------------------------